aospapp/aosp/external/crosvm/ARCHITECTURE.md

 descriptor variants (DMA-buf, eventfd, etc.).
 Standard methods (`read`/`write`) of using these primitives may be used, but crosvm has developed some helpers which should be used where applicable.

-### `PollContext`/`EpollContext`
+### `WaitContext`

-Most threads in crosvm will have a wait loop using a `PollContext`, which is a wrapper around Linux's `epoll` primitive for selecting over file descriptors. `EpollContext` is very similar but has slightly fewer features, but is usable by multiple threads at once.
-In either case, each FD is added to the context along with an associated token, whose type is the type parameter of `PollContext`.
-This token must be convertible to and from a `u64`, which is a limitation imposed by how `epoll` works.
-There is a custom derive `#[derive(PollToken)]` which can be applied to an `enum` declaration that makes it easy to use your own enum in a `PollContext`.
+Most threads in crosvm will have a wait loop using a [`WaitContext`], which is a wrapper around a `epoll` on Linux and `WaitForMultipleObjects` on Windows.
+In either case, waitable objects can be added to the context along with an associated token, whose type is the type parameter of `WaitContext`.
+A call to the `wait` function will block until at least one of the waitable objects has become signaled and will return a collection of the tokens associated with those objects.
+The tokens used with `WaitContext` must be convertible to and from a `u64`.
+There is a custom derive `#[derive(EventToken)]` which can be applied to an `enum` declaration that makes it easy to use your own enum in a `WaitContext`.

+#### Linux Platform Limitations

-Note that the limitations of `PollContext` are the same as the limitations of `epoll`.
+The limitations of `WaitContext` on Linux are the same as the limitations of `epoll`.
 The same FD can not be inserted more than once, and the FD will be automatically removed if the process runs out of references to that FD.
-A `dup`/`fork` call will increment that reference count, so closing the original FD will not actually remove it from the `PollContext`.
-It is possible to receive tokens from `PollContext` for an FD that was closed because of a race condition in which an event was registered in the background before the `close` happened.
-Best practice is to remove an FD before closing it so that events associated with it can be reliably eliminated.
+A `dup`/`fork` call will increment that reference count, so closing the original FD will not actually remove it from the `WaitContext`.
+It is possible to receive tokens from `WaitContext` for an FD that was closed because of a race condition in which an event was registered in the background before the `close` happened.
+Best practice is to keep an FD open and remove it from the `WaitContext` before closing it so that events associated with it can be reliably eliminated.

-### `serde` with Descriptors.
+### `serde` with Descriptors

 Using raw sockets and pipes to communicate is very inconvenient for rich data types.
 To help make this easier and less error prone, crosvm uses the `serde` crate.
 To allow transmitting types with